edgedelta/docs/docs/configuration/inputs.md

       auto_detect_line_pattern: true
 ```

+***

-## AWS S3
+## AWS S3 (S3 via SQS input)

-If enabled, log files in an S3 bucket can be monitored by the Edge Delta service.
+This input type allows you to specify log files in an S3 bucket for Edge Delta to monitor.

 This input type depends on SQS notifications to be enabled on the target bucket.
-Details around how to configure S3, SQS and IAM user for this input type can be found [here](../appendices/s3-sqs.md).
+  * To learn how to configure S3, SQS, and IAM user for this input type, see [S3 SQS](../appendices/s3-sqs.md).

 ```yaml
   s3_sqs: